voithos/swiftcode/README.md

 ### Run

-At this point, SwiftCode should be fully set up, and runnable.
+At this point, SwiftCODE should be fully set up, and runnable.

     ./runserver.js